lsst/ctn-003/index.md

 The PTP client in the Camera is the Beckoff EL6688 device.
 This device supports a 100Mbps network, while all other networks accessible from the Moxa switch are 1Gbps.

-Logically the network system is organized
+Logically, the network connection is made as follows:
 ```
 [GPS/PTP] --1Gbps--> [Leaf] --1Gbps--> [MOXA] --100Mbps--> [Beckhoff]
                         |                 |